Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_3_the_bridge_of_kind_questions/page10.md

 # Page 10

-You ask what might make the crossing gentler.
+You offer, "Would a slower pace help?"
-Another plank settles with a warm hum.
+A tenth plank eases in, humming kindly.

-// Code Task: bridge_q_p10() → RESULT: "Stub."
+// Code Task: bk4_p10_adjust() → RESULT: "Stub."
 [python]
-def bridge_q_p10():
+def bk4_p10_adjust():
-    """Return the deterministic placeholder value for Page 10.""" return "Stub."
+    return "Stub."
-[Illustration: Tenth plank edged with a soft bronze shimmer, resonant and calm.]
+[Illustration: Tenth plank sliding in with a faint bronze pulse like a calm breathing rhythm.]